 After you complete the installation, you can toggle between Installation Menu mode to Data Display mode.
-This is the same as using the <MENU> key on the transmitter keypad.
-The PC keyboard equivalent to the <MENU> key is <Ctrl> + <L>.
+This is the same as using the <MENU> key on the keypad (see manual).
+The PC keyboard equivalent to the <MENU> key is <CTRL> + <L>.
 Note that the RS-232 interface does not support graphics.
 Therefore, when you use HyperTerminal to view the data display screens, you will see the same data in alphanumeric form only (as shown below).
 You can still use the <Up Arrow> and <Down Arrow> to switch between available display screens.

 - 1 Current active site setup name.
-The [1] indicates that the measurement channel is active.

-- The flow Total display.

-- 2 The current measured sonic velocity.

-- 4 The current flow reading and flow units.
+The [1] indicates that the measurement channel is active. - The flow Total display. - 2 The current measured liquid sonic velocity. - The current flow reading and flow units.